 - Information about addiction treatment centers West Palm Beach, the specific licensed service providers, or recovery residences that are represented by the provider and pay a fee to the marketing provider, including the identity of such service providers or recovery residences.

 - Clear and concise instructions that allow the prospective patient to easily access lists of licensed service providers and recovery residences on the department website.

 Addiction Treatment Centers West Palm Beach Get Educated on Ethical Marketing Practices

-Behavioral Health Network Resources Addiction Executive Ethical Marketing Practices (EMP) conferences series tackles these issues head on.
+Behavioral Health Network Resources Addiction Conferences Ethical Marketing Practices (EMP) series tackles these issues head-on.
 We have been providing education for addiction treatment centers in the West Palm Beach area for 3 years with 13 addiction professional conferences.
-Addiction treatment centers and sober livings learn proven and ethical rehab marketing strategies providing long-term solutions to addiction treatment centers long-term problem of maintaining a healthy census at Behavioral Health Network Resources Addiction Executive Ethical Marketing Practices conference series.
-Each event is in a unique talk show host, town hall style conference featuring 5 Executive panelists in an interactive forum.
+Addiction treatment centers and sober livings learn proven and ethical rehab marketing strategies providing long-term solutions for the addiction treatment centers long-term problem of maintaining a healthy census at Behavioral Health Network Resources Addiction Executive Ethical Marketing Practices conference series.
+Each event is in a unique talk show host, town hall-style conference featuring 5 Executive panelists in an interactive forum.
 Each event features 150-200 attendees and 15 exhibitors.
-Check out our 6/27/18 conference Co-Hosted by Wherehab.
-You can contact our CEO, Charles Davis at firstname.lastname@example.org if you would like to be a panelists, sponsor or exhibit..

 W2 Employees and 1099 Contractors, You may not be Protected.